jcgueriaud1/cooking-club/docs/3__subscribe-event.md

   }
 ```

+At this point, you should see the subscription form on the right side of the list of events.

 ## Create a new Java Entity `Subscriber`

 In order to save the data in the database you need to create an Entity `Subscriber.java` in `src/main/java/com/example/application/data/entity`: